rollup/rollup/docs/05-plugin-development.md

 Previous Hook: [`outputOptions`](guide/en/#outputoptions)<br>
 Next Hook: [`banner`](guide/en/#banner), [`footer`](guide/en/#footer), [`intro`](guide/en/#intro) and [`outro`](guide/en/#outro) run in parallel.

 Called initially each time `bundle.generate()` or `bundle.write()` is called.
 To get notified when generation has completed, use the `generateBundle` and `renderError` hooks.
-This is the recommended hook to use when you need access to the output options passed to `bundle.generate()` or `bundle.write()` as it will take the transformations by all [`outputOptions`](guide/en/#outputoptions) hooks into account.
+This is the recommended hook to use when you need access to the output options passed to `bundle.generate()` or `bundle.write()` as it takes the transformations by all [`outputOptions`](guide/en/#outputoptions) hooks into account and also contains the right default values for unset options.
 It also receives the input options passed to `rollup.rollup()` so that plugins that can be used as output plugins, i.e. plugins that only use `generate` phase hooks, can get access to them.

 #### `resolveFileUrl`
 Type: `({chunkId: string, fileName: string, format: string, moduleId: string, referenceId: string, relativePath: string}) => string | null`<br>